Leo Sauer

-Leo Sauer (born 16 December 2005) is a Slovak professional footballer who plays as a winger for Dutch club Feyenoord and the Slovakia national team.
+Leo Sauer (born 16 December 2005) is a Slovak professional footballer who plays as a winger for club VfB Stuttgart and the Slovakia national team.

 Early life

 Sauer grew up with his parents in Bratislava.
 He has an older brother called Mário who is also a footballer, both attended the Secondary Sports School in Žilina.

 Club career

 Sauer started his football career with Slovan Bratislava.
 In the summer of 2018 he moved to the youth academy MŠK Žilina.
-Sauer made his debut in the Slovak 2.
+Sauer made his debut in the 2.
 Liga for Žilina B on 27 February 2022 against FC Petržalka.

 Sauer joined Feyenoord initially on loan from MŠK Žilina in 2022, but in April 2023 signed a three-year professional contract with the Dutch club.
 On 20 August 2023, Sauer made his debut for the club in an away match against Sparta Rotterdam by coming in at half-time, scoring the 2–2 in the added time to secure a point for the club.
 On 12 August 2024, Sauer moved on a season-long loan to NAC Breda.

+On 29 July 2026, Sauer signed a five-year contract with Bundesliga club VfB Stuttgart.
+He made his debut for Stuttgart as a second-half substitute in a 4-1 win over 1.
+FC Köln on 4 September 2026.